What Happens If You Delay Gallbladder Surgery?

 Can Symptoms Settle Without Surgery?

-In some cases, symptoms may temporarily improve, particularly with dietary changes.
+In some cases, symptoms of gallbladder disease may temporarily improve, particularly with dietary changes.

 However: